-Homework challenges are half termly tasks in addition to the weekly homework.
-These challenges are optional and aim to encourage the children to explore different aspects of learning that will enhance and support what they are doing in school.
+These challenges are optional but we aim to encourage the children to explore different aspects of learning that will enhance and support what have previously been learning in school.
 They are a great opportunity to show off some creativity.
 If the children complete any of the homework challenges, they will earn 'Saves' for our school shop, 'Seacombe Stores'.